tomlockwood/terraform-remote-work/README.md

 # TODO

-* Make it easy to create a new container for use as a development environment (Modules in each repo???)
+* Make it easy to create a new disk image for use as a development environment
-* Boot a development environment built to a repository's specifications, and then clone that repository into that environment
+* Keep images and boot an instance for them using a conditional apply statement (image name is repo name)
+* Make ssh work to target internal IP from vscode SSH extension